-There are no known places objects listed on, or proposed for, such registers for the project sites included in the Capital Facilities Plan.
-The existence of historic and cultural resources on or next to the sites has been or will be addressed in detail during project-level environmental review when appropriate.
+An inventory of historical sites at or near the sites of the projects included in the Capital Facilities Plan has been or will be developed during project-level environmental review when appropriate.

 c.
 Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
 Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc.